docelic/amber-introduction/README.md

 ```

-From this example, we see that a "GET /" request will cause all pipes in the pipeline "web" to be executed, and then
+From this example, we can see that a "GET /" request will cause all pipes in the pipeline "web" to be executed, and then
 HomeController.new.index method will be called.
-(And the return value of
-the method will be returned as response body to the client, as usual.)

-In the `config/routes.cr` configuration this is simply achieved with the line:
+In the `config/routes.cr` code, this is simply achieved with the line:

 ```crystal
 get "/", HomeController, :index
 ```

+As a rule, Amber calls all controller methods with one fixed argument &mdash; the "context".
+Context is an instance of Crystal's `HTTP::Server::Context` and contains request data, response data, and many other useful fields.
+(More on `context` is mentioned in multiple places in the sections below.)

+The return value of the controller method is returned as response body to the client.

-As another example, the following definition would cause a POST request to "/registration" to essentially invoke `RegistrationController.new.create(context)`:
+As another example, the following definition would cause a POST request to "/registration" to result in invoking `RegistrationController.new.create(context)`:

 ```
 post "/registration", RegistrationController, :create